 Context and Trends

 The gateway course for students enrolled in the MS in Professional Studies Degree program.
 Course provides students with opportunities to interact about controversial issues while discovering foundational knowledge about interdisciplinary history, theory, along with applied problem-solving, research methods and professional ethics.
 Students use this course as a means of designing and receiving approval for individualized plans of study.
-Students should consult their adviser before registering.
+Students should consult their advisor before registering.